-Wireless Network Acceptable Use StandardView PDF for print
+Wireless Network Acceptable Use Standards

 All University IT Resources are provided by the University to support its ongoing mission of learning, discovery, and engagement.
-Purdue University provides a wireless network known as Purdue Air Link or PAL on the West Lafayette campus.
+Purdue University provides a wireless network known as Purdue Air Link, or PAL, on the West Lafayette campus.
 While wireless access is convenient and promotes efficient use of time and resources, Purdue's wireless network is intended to serve as a convenient supplement to the University's wired network infrastructure.
 Although the Federal Communications Commission protects everyone's right to utilize certain communication frequencies, this does not obviate any user of the Purdue wireless network from the responsibility to comply with University policies, standards, regulations, or safeguards.

-Wireless Network Acceptable Use Standards:
+Wireless Network Acceptable Use Standards

 All users of Purdue's wireless network are responsible for taking appropriate steps, defined herein, for the acceptable use of the wireless network.